The OSP Hessen (Olympiastützpunkt Hessen im Landessportbund Hessen e. V.)

 The service of the OSP Hessen is available to the Olympic umbrella organizations and their national squad athletes; 11 of them are in the form of so-called special care.

-It includes, among others, the sports medical care (in cooperation with the Sport Medicine Institute Frankfurt), the sport physiotherapy (both in the OSP headquarters as well as in the training facilities on site), the training of scientific, biomechanical and performance diagnostic care and career coordination for athletes, say career guidance and environment management (housing assistance), nutritional advice, sports psychological care etc.
+It includes, among others, the sports medical care (in cooperation with the Sportklinik Frankfurt), the sport physiotherapy (both in the OSP headquarters as well as in the training facilities on site), the training of scientific, biomechanical and performance diagnostic care and career coordination for athletes, say career guidance and environment management (housing assistance), nutritional advice, sports psychological care etc.

 Part of the extended range is the living possibility in the sports school "House of Athletes".
 The OSP Hessen is cooperating with the Carl-von-Weinberg School in Frankfurt-Goldstein, the "partner school of the Olympic Training Center Hessen".
 Together the boarding school system, the partner school and the OSP Hessen are among the 43 so-called "elite sports schools" in the Federal Republic of Germany, which are sponsored by the Network of sport and business.